stuartsierra/component/README.md

 which takes a series of key/value pairs just like the `hash-map` or `array-map` constructors.

-A system can use the helper functions `start-system` and `stop-system`, which take a set of keys naming components in the system to be started/stopped.
-Order of the keys doesn't matter here.

-When constructing the system, specify the dependency relationships among components with the `using` function.

 ```clojure
 (defn example-system [config-options]
   (let [{:keys [host port]} config-options]